MylesJP/canonical-openstack-docs/ci/README.md

 ## Declaring Dependencies

-If one snippet must run after another (e.g., a feature enable depends on cluster bootstrap), add a `# @depends:` line near the top:
+If one snippet must run after another (e.g., a feature enable depends on sunbeam being deployed), add a `# @depends:` line near the top pointing to the prerequisite `*.task.sh` script:

 ```bash
 # @depends: tutorial/snippets/get-started-with-openstack.task.sh